 It’s not only impossible to catch all these with the human eye, but it’s time–consuming and not a good use of labor.
-Shipware’s automated proprietary invoice auditing software, though, can catch the errors after scanning invoices for more than 65 different characteristics.
+Shipware’s automated proprietary invoice auditing software, though, can catch the errors after scanning invoices for multi-point audit different characteristics.
 Our parcel audit software identifies billing errors and incorrect charges, and automatically sends credit refund requests to the carriers.
 This service saves shippers 1-5% weekly on faulty invoicing charges.

 Whether you are a consumer package goods retailer or an auto parts manufacturer, your company needs shipping to serve your customers.
 Keeping those supply chain and logistics rates low means you can focus on innovation, customer service, and growing your business.
 Shipping can be full truckload, LTL shipments or LTL volume freight.
 They’re all great options depending on your needs.
 The important thing is to use them at the right time, and in the right way.
 There are experts available to help choose the best intermodal services for your needs, to optimize your shipping contracts and ensure the carriers aren’t overcharging you for what they promised.
 Let Shipware know how we can help you do this.